SuperpowersCorp/longboye/README.md

 pulled from open source projects.
 For examples of real-life layout in context in one project, see the Longboye source code.
 Longboye eats it's own dog food. 🐶

+## Features

+- [X] Aligns all imports in normalized Goodboye(tm) format with insta-collapse
+- [X] Sorts import statements
+- [X] Removes duplicate import statements
+- [X] Normalizes whitespace between module statement and import statements
+- [X] Normalizes import statements and definitions
+- [X] Emacs integration

+## TODOs

+- [ ] Sort members
+- [ ] Better treatment of comments
+  - [ ] (?) "--preserve-comments" flag that lumps them all together at the top
+- [ ] Better error handling in editor integration
+  - [ ] (?) "--error-comments" flag that puts errors in comments at ... top of file?

 ## Emacs Integration